 Voiced By: Jun Fukuyama (Japanese), Eric Vale (English)

-One of Bishamon's Shinki.
-He can take the form of a flowery earring that allows Bishamon to analyze her opponents.
+One of Bishamon's shinki.
+He can take the form of a cherry blossom earring that allows Bishamon to analyze her opponents.

-- It is shown that he also makes calculations for Bishamon's other Shinki, greatly increasing their combat effectiveness.
+- Awesome by Analysis: It is shown that he also makes calculations for Bishamon's other shinki, greatly increasing their combat effectiveness.

 - Badass in a Nice Suit: He's always dressed professionally with a suit and tie.

-- Big Brother Instinct: Towards Yukine, whom he becomes a mentor to.
+- Big Brother Mentor: Towards Yukine, whom he becomes a mentor to.